 The Ph.D.
 Minor in Education is intended for doctoral students at Stanford who would like to earn a Minor in Education while studying for their Ph.D. in another department or school outside of the GSE.
 Students must take at least 20 units of Education courses taught by GSE faculty (courses may be crosslisted).
 All courses must be at or above the 200 level, and at least 15 units must be taken for a letter grade.
 Students should also select an area of concentration within the GSE, which they should address in their statement.

-Application Procedures: Submit application packet to the Assistant Director of Degree Programs, in the Academic Services Office in Cubberley 141.
+Application Procedures: Submit application packet to the Associate Director of Degree Programs at firstname.lastname@example.org.
 The application packet consists of the following:

 The Associate Dean of Student Affairs will review the application.
 If admitted to the program, a Graduate Program Authorization Petition must be submitted by the student in Axess and be approved by the student's home department.
 There is no application deadline for the Ph.D.
 Minor in Education.
 Applications are accepted throughout the year.

 Stanford Graduate School of Education (GSE) offers the opportunity to participate in a doctoral training program in Leadership for System-wide Inclusive Education (LSIE).

 LSIE will prepare next generation special education researchers to take on the most pressing issues facing education: (1) advancing equity for all; (2) improving learning outcomes for each and every learner; and (3) using cutting edge research techniques and practices to advance knowledge for practitioners, policy makers, and teacher educators.